tomeryeh/demo/docs/tutorial.md

 	}
 ```

-Here Cabble get information about user id and type from `userController` , current positions from `gisController.geoLoc` and send
+Cabble get information about user id and type from `userController` , current positions from `gisController.geoLoc` and send
 it as a document with `kuzzle.create`.
-This document will be not persisted in Kuzzle (i.e last argument of create is `false`).
+This document will be not persisted in Kuzzle (i.e last argument of `kuzzle.create` is `false`).

 The `roomName` attribute is not important for the positions listening purpose.
 It is related to the user state change listening, and will be explain
 in the user management section.